benedom/SwiftyCrop/README.md

 All issue reports, feature requests, pull requests and GitHub stars are welcomed and much appreciated.

-Thanks to [@leoz](https://github.com/leoz) for adding the circular crop mode and the demo app 🎉
+Thanks to [@leoz](https://github.com/leoz) for adding the circular crop mode, the demo app and the rotation functionality 🎉

 ## ✍️ Author